explosion/spaCy/website/docs/usage/projects.md

 A group of commands to be executed in parallel is defined using the `parallel` keyword mapping to the commands specified as a list.
 You are responsible for making sure that no deadlocks, race conditions or other issues can arise from the parallel execution.
+Note that the individual operating-system level commands within each spaCy project command are still executed in series.

 Using the expected [dependencies and outputs](#deps-outputs) defined in the commands, spaCy can determine whether to re-run a command (if its inputs or